 Despite not being illegal to quit without giving notice, we strongly advise against doing so.
 Even if you hate your job and are ready to live ASAP, resigning without notice can seriously backfire.

-Not only it prevents you from getting a good reference, but it can also put at risk your professional reputation and generally make it harder to get a new job.
+Not only does it prevent you from getting a good reference, but it can also put at risk your professional reputation and generally make it harder to get a new job.
 And worse of all, it gives your employer the right to withhold your last paycheck.

-This is especially true if you’re employed under a signed contract that states you’re obliged to provide a notice if intending to leave your position.
+This is especially true if you’re employed under a signed contract that states you’re obliged to provide a notice if you intend to leave your position.

 Therefore, it’s probably not worth it.
-Unless, of course, you’re under a situation that requires you to leave immediately, like family illness or safety reasons.
+Unless, of course, you’re in a situation that requires you to leave immediately, like family illness or safety reasons.

 What You Should Do After Quitting Your Job